 Playing the Valentine Counting Grid Games

-Playing with this activity is not only simple, but so much fun!
+This simple activity is such a fun Valentine’s Day treat!
 You can choose from the 10, 20 or 100 space grid games depending on the skill level of your child.

 Roll the dice and place that number of hearts on the spaces of the grid.
 Let your child decide where to place them.
 There is no right or wrong way to use the grid game.